UK gliding club gliders are available for training

 of soaring fee.

-Within the club there is also a privately owned
+Within the club there was also a privately owned

 (affectionately nicknamed 'the barge') is an open topped, side by side 2 seat